 - Networking and promotion

-- All other settings and tasks should be left as defaults set by best practices, or changed only for compelling reasons and delegated to specialists who should charge appropriately
+- All other settings and tasks should be left as defaults set by best practices, or changed only for compelling reasons and delegated to specialists (such as developers and recipe plugins) who should charge appropriately

-- Food blogs should be designed for user experience – page load times are heavily weighted, and SSL is mandatory for visitor privacy
+- Food blogs should be designed for user experience and backed by real-world usage data and analytics - page load times are heavily weighted, and SSL is mandatory for visitor privacy

 - Images should be balanced for file-size and quality, for performance